yushiangfu/study-notes/interrupt.md

                    +-----------------+
 ```

 We can inspect the information of all registered interrupts through the proc file.
-Not sure about the real meaning of HW IRQ, but the kernel reads it from DTS/DTB and translates it by domain methods to the (global) interrupt number.
+The hardware IRQ is the number from the interrupt controller perspective, while the regular interrupt number is the virtual one.
+We traverse and fetch the target IRQ descriptor by the hardware IRQ.

 ```
  root@romulus:~# cat /proc/interrupts